Aditya1a/Car-Price-Prediction-with-XGBoost-flask/README.md

       Fuel Type: The type of fuel the car uses (e.g., Petrol, Diesel).

       KM Driven: The total kilometers driven by the car.

 4. Predict Price: Click the predict button to get the estimated price of the car.

+## Model Details
+1. Algorithm: XGBoost
+2. Features Used: Company, Model, Purchase Year, Fuel Type, KM Driven
+3. Preprocessing: Data is preprocessed using techniques such as encoding categorical variables